 The College is committed to embedding into its culture and practices the principles of the Concordat for Research Integrity in order to ensure this high level of integrity.
 As such we are committed to:

-We are committed to supporting honesty and transparency in all aspects of research and ensuring the wellbeing, dignity and safety of research participants and our researchers is protected and the reputation of the College.
+We are committed to supporting honesty and transparency in all aspects of research, and ensuring that the wellbeing, dignity and safety of research participants and our researchers is protected along with the reputation of the College.

 Ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards

 King's has a strong and well developed set of structures and guidance to support research ethics, which aims to ensure that all human subject research is subjected to an appropriate level of ethical scrutiny.
-Further information can be found here [insert link].
+Further information can be found here.

 Our Information Compliance Team provide support to our researchers in ensuring they comply with legislation such as the Data Protection Act.